ZartoxGD/Zartox_Custom_editor_console/README.md

         - Added play mode pause on warning (optional)
         - Added clear console on play mode enter (optional)
         - Added clear console on recompile (optional)
+        - Added a simple way to create help messages for every command you created
 ---------------------------------------